 1.2 Worksheet activity: Skip counting money

-Hand out one copy of the worksheet "Skip counting money" to each student.
+Hand out one copy of the worksheets "Skip counting money 1" and "Skip counting money 2" to each student.
 Students will skip count coin denominations to a whole dollar amount to discover how many of each coin is needed to equal a dollar.
 They will do the same with whole dollar amounts (such as how many toonies equal a ten-dollar bill).

 Do the first question together, and then have your students work individually or in groups.
 Correct the remaining questions.
 If necessary, use a whiteboard to go over more examples for practice.

 In this activity, students will practise counting change and match two different combinations of an equivalent amount of money.

 2.1 Hands-on activity

 Start with a review of different strategies your students can use for counting and visualizing dollars and cents.

 - Use base 10 blocks to help show the relationship between cents (single units and 10-count rods) and whole dollar amounts (100-count flats).

 - Provide an example of some change to count, either with the class gathered around you or by drawing various coins on the whiteboard.